What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 study of the indoor concentrations of VOCs in beauty salons found that the main VOCs were aromatics (toluene, xylene), esters, and ketones (ethyl acetate, acetone, etc.) used as solvents, and terpenes (pinene, limonene, camphor, menthol) to provide desired odors.

-Although you probably don’t have the type of concentration of beauty products in your home as a beauty salon does, this gives you an idea of the VOCs that are being released in your home when you use cosmetic products.
+Although you probably don’t have the type of concentration of beauty products in your home as a beauty salon does, this gives you an idea of the VOCs released in your home when you use cosmetic products.

 Household Products